10 People Banned from SNL

 8. Charles Grodin

 Charles Grodin earned banishment from SNL for his October 29, 1977 appearance as host.
-Grodin reportedly missed rehearsals and, when the show went live, he came across as unprepared and clumsy while stepping over the cast members' lines.
+Grodin reportedly missed rehearsals and, when the show went live, he came across as unprepared and clumsy while stepping over the cast members' lines and ad-libbing much of his dialogue.

 9. Frank Zappa